 “One should never assume that any wild game has had the ideal diet and conditions.
 When in doubt, use hunter’s insurance: a brine.
 Brines force moisture and flavor into the meat.
-Whether you prepare it yourself or use one of Gina Knox’s Fire & Flavor brines, they always make your game taste great!” -Angelia Highsmith
+Whether you prepare it yourself or use a pre-made brine, they always make your game taste great!” -Angelia Highsmith

 Recipe by Angelia Highsmith of Pinckney Hill Plantation.
 Recipe featured in the June/July 18 issue.

 - 1 quart pre-made brine (optional)

 For the Blackberry-Balsamic Glaze

 - 1/2 cup balsamic vinegar